lara-martin/NLP-class/index.md

 By the end of the course, you will be able to...
 * Recall and forumulate problems for common tasks in NLP.
 * Diagnose and setup appropriate evaluation metrics for a given problem, including determining what an appropriate baseline might be.
-* Implement popular NLP toolkits and libraries.
+* Implement systems that use popular NLP toolkits and libraries.
-*
+* Compare different language models to decide when you might to use them.
 * Plan and create an NLP system for a particular task.